smaragden/vfxlibs/README.md

 Notes
 -----
-Alembic is built in c++11 mode but that should probably be optional.
+- Alembic is built in c++11 mode but that should probably be optional.
+- This is not a strict translation of the vfx platforms specification, but a collection of libs that fits my needs.
 How To
 ------
 Initial run: